Sedentary lifestyle: In education

 The majority of time children are in a classroom, they are seated (60% of the time).
 Children who regularly engage in physical activity are more likely to become healthy adults; children benefit both physically and mentally when they replace sedentary behavior with active behavior.
-Despite this knowledge and due in part to an increase in sedentary behaviors, children have 8 fewer hours of free play each week than they did 20 years ago.
+Despite this knowledge and due in part to an increase in sedentary behaviors, as of 2018 children have 8 fewer hours of free play each week than they did 20 years before.

 Several studies have examined the effects of adding height-adjustable standing desks to classrooms, which have reduced the time spent sitting.
 However, associating the reduction in sitting with health effects is challenging.
 In one study conducted on Australian school children, known as the Transform-Us! study, interventions reduced the amount of time children spent sitting in the classroom, which was associated with lower body mass index and waist circumference.
 The interventions used in the study included stand-up desks and easels, the use of timers, and sport and circus equipment in the classroom.
 Teachers also made lessons more active, and added breaks to lessons to promote active time.
 In the US, another intervention for children is promoting the use of active transportation to and from school, such as through the Safe Routes to School program.

 History

 Over the last hundred years, there has been a large shift from manual labor jobs (e.g. farming, manufacturing, building) to office jobs which is due to many contributing factors including globalization, outsourcing of jobs and technological advances (specifically internet and computers).
 In 1960, there was a decline of jobs requiring moderate physical activity from 50% to 20%, and one in two Americans had a physically demanding job, while in 2011 this ratio was one in five.
 From 1990 to 2016, there was a decrease of about one third in manual labor jobs/employment.
 In 2008, the United States American National Health Interview Survey found that 36% of adults were inactive, and 59% of adult respondents never participated in vigorous physical activity lasting more than 10 minutes per week.

-According to a 2018 study, office based workers typically spend 70-85% sitting.
-In the US population, prevalence of sitting watching television or videos at least 2 h/d was high in 2015-2016 (ranging from 59% to 65%); the estimated prevalence of computer use outside school or work for at least 1 h/d increased from 2001 to 2016 (from 43% to 56% for children, from 53% to 57% among adolescents, and from 29% to 50% for adults); and estimated total sitting time increased from 2007 to 2016 (from 7.0 to 8.2 h/d among adolescents and from 5.5 to 6.4 h/d among adults).
+According to a 2018 study, office based workers typically spend 70–85% sitting.
+In the US population, prevalence of sitting watching television or videos at least 2 h/d was high in 2015–2016 (ranging from 59% to 65%); the estimated prevalence of computer use outside school or work for at least 1 h/d increased from 2001 to 2016 (from 43% to 56% for children, from 53% to 57% among adolescents, and from 29% to 50% for adults); and estimated total sitting time increased from 2007 to 2016 (from 7.0 to 8.2 h/d among adolescents and from 5.5 to 6.4 h/d among adults).